Indonesia Deforestation Rose Again In 2024: NGO - UrduPoint

 Bangkok, (APP - UrduPoint / Pakistan Point News - 31st Jan, 2025) Deforestation in Indonesia rose again last year, a local environmental NGO said Friday based on satellite image analysis and fieldwork.

-The country's remaining tracts of forest are some of the world's most biodiverse and critical habitats for threatened and endangered species, as well as key carbon sinks.
+Its rainforests are some of the world's most biodiverse and provide critical habitats for threatened and endangered species, and are key carbon sinks.

-The report from NGO Auriga Nusantara says 261,575 hectares of Primary and secondary forests were lost across Indonesia in 2024, over four thousand more than the previous year.
+The report from NGO Auriga Nusantara said 261,575 hectares of Primary and secondary forests across Indonesia were lost in 2024, over four thousand more than the previous year.

 It is the third year running that deforestation has increased, the group said, with the vast majority of losses taking place in areas opened for development by the government.